 Look away now if you are travelling abroad with a toddler anytime soon…

 Sebastian has been abroad 3 times in the past 29 months.
 Aged 5 months, 24 months and last week.
-The previous 2 trips he was a absolute dreamboat so after winning a holiday with Sol Hotels and I decided to take my lovely mother away for a relaxing break to spend some quality time with moi and said Grandchild.
+The previous 2 trips he was a absolute dreamboat so after winning a holiday with Sol Hotels, I decided to take my lovely mother away for a relaxing break to spend some quality time with moi and said Grandchild.
 We packed our bags and headed over to the Sol Pelicanos Ocas in Benidorm.
 I know what you are thinking.
 Benidorm?
 Why?
 Forget everything that you associate with the place… rowdy brits aboard on mobility scooters.
 Thats only 20% of the resort.
 The rest is quintessentially Spanish.

 So our 5 ‘relaxing’ days went a little something like this…